 Wildlands Conservation’s Easements and Holdings

-Two Hole Creek Preserve – located in eastern Hillsborough County.
+Two Hole Branch Preserve: Located in eastern Hillsborough County.
 Hold fee simple title for lands within the Hillsborough River preservation network – deeded to Wildlands as mitigation for Duke Energy Transmission Main project.
 This forested floodplain site extends along a tributary to the Hillsborough River.
-Interior species, such as the pileated woodpecker, barred owl, and red-eyed vireo, are likely inhabitants of the preserve.
+Interior species, such as the pileated woodpecker, barred owl, and red-eyed vireo, are inhabitants of the preserve.

-Tippen Bay Conservation Bank – (Pending) In DeSoto County.
+Tippen Bay Conservation Bank: Located in DeSoto County.
 Hold easement and assist with management on a scrub jay conservation bank.
 This site is dominated by a combination of scrub and scrubby flatwoods and dry prairie.
-The Florida scrub jay nests on site.
-Other species documented include: the eastern indigo snake, florida black bear, eastern coachwhip, and gopher tortoise.
+The Florida scrub-jay nests on site.
+Other species documented include the eastern indigo snake, Florida black bear, eastern coachwhip, and gopher tortoise.